dart-archive/www.dartlang.org/src/site/docs/tutorials/web-ui/index.markdown

 To use `@observable`,
 the Dart code must import the Web UI package.

+{% comment %}
+@observable marks the variable as observable.
+If the variable points to a different object, you'll know thanks to @observable.
+However, if the internal value of the variable changes (like, list contents), @observable doesn't help you.
+You'll need to also say
+"I want to observe list contents" with toObservable().
+{% endcomment %}

 The value of `currentTime` changes every second thanks to a periodic
 <a href="http://api.dartlang.org/dart_async/Timer.html" target="_blank">Timer</a>